City of Hope / Vizient™ RN Residency Program - Starts March 27, 2017

 Full-time 12-hour night shifts are available.

-- Registered Nurses who have a BSN or MSN and less than two (2) years of acute care experience in a hospital setting.
+- Registered Nurses who have a BSN or MSN and have at least one year of acute care experience in a hospital setting.

 Minimum Education and Skills Required for Consideration: